DevEgert/EconomyTrade/README.md

 Player-to-player trading for Minecraft Forge 1.20.1.
 The mod is intended to run alongside the [Specialized Economy](https://github.com/DevEgert/specialized-economy) KubeJS profession scripts.

+## Why I built this
+The main economy system depended on player trading, but existing solutions didn’t support the restrictions and flow I needed.
+I built a separate mod to handle secure real-time trading between players.

 ## Current State

 The mod builds and has the core trading flow implemented.
 In-game testing and balance work are still ongoing.